jesmojong/Express-TypeScript-MongoDB-template/README.md

 - PORT={ **PORT NUMBER THAT YOU WANT TO USE FOR THE SERVER.
 GENERALY THIS IS: 8080** }
 - DATABASE_URL={ **DATABASE CONNECTION URL.
 MOST OF THE TIME IT IS: mongodb://localhost:27017/** }
 - DATABASE_NAME={ **NAME OF THE DATABASE THAT WILL BE CREATED e.g. Sneakers-Database** }
+- DATABASE_CONNECTION_TIMEOUT={ **The amount of time in miliseconds where the server has to be connected to the database before a timeout error will be thrown, e.g. 10000 (10 seconds)** }

 After the first file '.env' is setup repeat the same steps but with another file **'.test.env'**.
 This file is used by the tests so the different tests won't intervene with the database you use for developing.